TeeFooLoo/documentation-systems-lab/atlas-commerce-docs/element-flow-initialization.md

-Here is the complete, simplified guide with both the **Endpoint Reference** and **Standard Settings** built into clean, robust tables designed to render flawlessly in GitHub.

----

 # Session Initialization

 The checkout process starts on your server by creating a secure checkout session.
 This setup step tells Atlas Commerce what payment options you want to show and prepares our system to safely handle your customer's card information.